6 Ways to Boost Your Memory

 Move your muscles

-Physical exercise helps your heart and lungs and it may help your brain.
+Physical exercise helps your heart and lungs — and it may help your brain.
 You don't need a high-intensity workout.
-A study of people aged 58 to 78 found that those on a 6-month program of brisk walking improved their heart and lung fitness, and increased function in certain parts of the brain.
-Walkers were able to focus on tasks and pay attention better than the folks who didn't go walking.
+Brisk walking not only improves heart and lung fitness.
+It also increases function in certain parts of the brain.
+Walkers are able to focus on tasks and pay attention better than the folks who don't go walking.

 Retrain your brain